-Compared to the PlioMIP1 ensemble in which the Arctic gateways were kept open, all PlioMIP2 models forced with the PRISM4 reconstructions that consider the closed Arctic gateways simulate an intensification in the mid-Pliocene AMOC.
-CCSM4, COSMOS, HadCM3, IPSL-CM5A-LR, MIROC4m and NorESM-L have all participated in both PlioMIP1 and PlioMIP 2.
-These six models simulate an increase (compared to the pre-industrial) in the mid-Pliocene AMOC maximum that is larger in PlioMIP2 than in PlioMIP1, supporting the hypothesis that closed Arctic gateways is a requirement for the intensification of the mid-Pliocene AMOC.
-There are several further lines of evidence that support this hypothesis.
-HadGEM3-GC31-LL, which carried out the mid-Pliocene experiment forced with the PlioMIP2 boundary conditions, except with the land-sea distribution condition identical to the pre-industrial, produces a weaker mid-Pliocene AMOC (with a maximum of 14.3 Sv) compared to the pre-industrial (with a maximum of 16.1 Sv).
-With COSMOS, a sensitivity experiment forced with the modern land-sea distribution (the Arctic gateways opened) also shows a weaker AMOC, when compared to the core mid-Pliocene simulation (Stepanek et al., 2020).
-As revealed in the earlier study (Otto-Bliesner et al., 2017), the closed Arctic gateways lead to a stronger AMOC by inhibiting Arctic freshwater export to the North Atlantic.
-However, the magnitude of intensification in AMOC due to the closed Arctic gateways seems highly model-dependent.
-Some simulations suggest that the AMOC is enhanced by ~2 Sv due to the closed Bering Strait (Brierley and Fedorov, 2016; Otto-Bliesner et al., 2017), while some unpublished simulations in PlioMIP2 show much larger responses.
-Without consistent sensitivity experiments for the Arctic gateways, it remains difficult to reveal the range of model-spread on the gateways' impacts in PlioMIP2.
-This model-dependence will be addressed in more dedicated sensitivity experiments in the future.
+204 Compared to the PlioMIP1 ensemble, all PlioMIP2 models forced with the PRISM4 reconstructions 205 that considers closed Arctic gateways simulate an intensification in the mid-Pliocene AMOC.
+CCSM4, COSMOS, HadCM3, IPSLCM5A, MIROC4m and NorESM-L have all participated in both PlioMIP1 and 2.
+206 207 Simulated with these six models, the increase (compared to the pre-industrial) in the mid-Pliocene AMOC maximum is larger in PlioMIP2 than in PlioMIP1, supporting the suggestion that closed Arctic gateways is a 208 209 key forcing for the intensified mid-Pliocene AMOC in PlioMIP2.
+There are several further lines of evidence that support the suggestion.
+HadGEM3, which carried out the mid-Pliocene experiment forced with the 210 PlioMIP2 boundary conditions, except that the land-sea distribution condition was identical to the 211 pre-industrial, produces a weaker mid-Pliocene AMOC (with a maximum of 14.3 Sv) compared to the 212 213 pre-industrial (with a maximum of 16.1 Sv).
+With COSMOS, a sensitivity experiment forced with the modern land-sea distribution (the Arctic gateways opened) also shows a weaker AMOC, when compared to 214 the core mid-Pliocene simulation (Stepanek et al., 2020).
+As revealed in the early study (Otto-Bliesner et al., 215 2017), the closed Arctic gateways lead to a stronger AMOC by inhibiting Arctic freshwater export to the 216 North Atlantic.
+However, the amount in intensification of AMOC due to the closed Arctic gateways seems 217 218 highly model-dependent, which remains to be shown in more dedicated sensitivity experiments for the 219 PlioMIP2 models.

-In PlioMIP2, the large-model spread does not support the notion that an intensified mid-Pliocene AMOC is the principal mechanism responsible for the simulated warming of the North Atlantic SSTs.
-Compared to CCSM4, both CCSM4-UoT and CCSM4-Utrecht (Table 1) simulate warmer SSTs in the North Atlantic, suggesting that the increased background ocean vertical mixing parameters likely contribute to the strong mid-Pliocene North Atlantic warming simulated with these two models.
+In PlioMIP2, the large-model spread does not support that the intensified mid-Pliocene AMOC is the only forcing responsible for the simulated warm North Atlantic SSTs.
+Compared to CCSM4, both CCSM4-UoT and CCSM4-Utrecht simulate warmer SSTs in the North Atlantic, indicating that the increased background ocean vertical mixing parameters also contribute to the strong mid-Pliocene North Atlantic warming simulated with these two models.
 Each model's climate sensitivity also influences the simulated mid-Pliocene warming in PlioMIP2.
-For example, relative to CCSM4 and CESM1.2, CESM2 has a greater equilibrium climate sensitivity (Feng et al., 2020; Haywood et al., 2020) and simulates the strongest North Atlantic warming in the mid-Pliocene experiment.
-With the modern land-sea distribution conditions, HadGEM3-GC31-LL simulates a weakened mid-Pliocene AMOC, but very warmer SSTs in the North Atlantic as well as an increase in the mid-Pliocene global mean SST (SAT) of 3.8°C (5.1°C) relative to the pre-industrial, which is the second largest warming in PlioMIP2 (Fig.
+For example, relative to CCSM4 and CESM1.2, CESM2 has the largest equilibrium climate sensitivity (Feng et al., 2020; Haywood et al., 2020) and simulates the strongest North

-4).
-Moreover, a new lake and soil condition is employed in PlioMIP2 (Haywood et al., 2016).
-Methods for modifying the soil condition and their impacts on climate in the models are highly model-dependent, due to the large variety of land surface schemes included in the PlioMIP2 models, which could further amplify the diversity of warming signals in high latitude regions.
-Since not all models carried out the sensitivity experiments designed in PlioMIP2, it remains difficult to distinguish which change in boundary conditions is more dominant for the strong mid-Pliocene North Atlantic surface warming.
-Earlier studies (e.g., Feng et al., 2017) have noticed that the North Atlantic warming is not a unique feature in many mid-Pliocene simulations, since the warming in the North Pacific is also remarkable (Fig 4).
-This inter-basin symmetry suggests a potentially important component of the zonal mean polar amplification of the SST warming across the North Atlantic.
-Energy balance analyses (Hill, 2014; Feng et al., 2017) show that amplified zonal mean northern high latitude warming is dominated by regional radiative feedbacks from lowered surface albedo and enhanced high latitude greenhouse effect (from changes in water vapor), even with an enhanced AMOC by gateway closure.
+Atlantic warming in the mid-Pliocene experiment.
+Moreover, a new lake and soil condition is involved in 227 PlioMIP2 (Haywood et al., 2016).
+Methods for modifying the soil condition and their impacts on climate in 228 the models are highly model-dependent, due to the large variety of land surface schemes included in the 229 PlioMIP2 models, which could further amplify the diversity of warming signals in high latitude regions.
+230 231 Since not all models carry out the sensitivity experiments designed in PlioMIP2, it remains difficult to distinguish which change in boundary conditions is more dominant for the strong mid-Pliocene North 232 Atlantic surface warming.
+Earlier energy balance analyses (Hill, 2015; Feng et al., 2017) suggest that the 233 simulated mid-Pliocene North Atlantic warming is dominated by regional radiative feedbacks from changed 234 235 surface albedo and increased water vapor, instead of the Atlantic OHT, even with an enhanced AMOC by 236 gateway closure.